carllapierre/spotify-mcp/README.md

 # SpotifyMCP MCP Server

-This is a TypeScript-based MCP server for Spotify.
+This is a TypeScript-based MCP server for Spotify based on the [Model Context Protocol](https://modelcontextprotocol.io/introduction).

 ## Features